-When your intestinal barrier becomes less effective (AKA you develop leaky gut) an endotoxin known as LPS can get through into your blood stream.
+When your intestinal barrier becomes less effective (AKA you develop Leaky Gut) an endotoxin known as LPS can get through into your blood stream.

 Treating Gut Imbalances

-The first step is diagnosis.
+The first step is a diagnosis.

 Treating each of these can be very tricky and may take anywhere from 3-6 months (or longer!) depending on the severity.

-But I do have some recommendations to get you started right away:
+But, having said that, I do have some recommendations to get you started right away:

 Use these to help get you started, but realize you may need further testing to completely fix your gut.

 In case you aren't familiar with Reverse T3, I will fill you in.

 You can think of Reverse T3 as an anti-thyroid metabolite that your body creates under certain conditions.

 This is not a good thing!
 (You do not want this to happen in your body).